deep-model/Automatic_Speech_Recognition/README.md

 The following items include the process steps of converting speech to text, all of which can be efficiently handled by deep learning models [1]:

-<b> Audio Input Processing: The first step is to process the incoming audio signal, which typically
+<b> Audio Input Processing: </b>The first step is to process the incoming audio signal, which typically
 involves splitting the audio into small segments or "slices."
 These segments might be as short as 20 milliseconds, as shown in the diagram on the slide.

-<b> Feature Extraction: Each audio slice is then transformed into a set of features that can be
+<b> Feature Extraction:</b> Each audio slice is then transformed into a set of features that can be
 processed by the neural network.
 Common features include Mel-frequency cepstral coefficients (MFCCs) and spectrograms, which represent the frequency and intensity of the audio signal over time.

-<b> Modeling Sequential Data: Speech is inherently sequential, meaning the order of the audio slices
+<b> Modeling Sequential Data: </b>Speech is inherently sequential, meaning the order of the audio slices
 matters.
 Deep learning models, particularly those designed for sequential data, are used to capture this temporal relationship.
 The model processes each slice in the context of previous slices to maintain the continuity of speech.

-<b> Prediction of Phonemes or Words: As the model processes each audio slice, it generates a
+<b> Prediction of Phonemes or Words: </b>As the model processes each audio slice, it generates a
 probability distribution over possible phonemes or words.
 The model's current state, influenced by previous audio slices, guides the prediction for the current slice.

-<b> Decoding the Output: The final step involves decoding the sequence of predicted phonemes or
+<b> Decoding the Output: </b>The final step involves decoding the sequence of predicted phonemes or
 words into coherent text.
 This might involve additional processing, such as using language models to improve the grammaticality and coherence of the output.